Wildfire Resilient Futures Initiative

 A grant program will provide non-repayable grants to Indigenous-led projects that support the development of resources and dissemination of knowledge by and for Indigenous communities.
 This includes activities to strengthen community readiness and explore ways to develop cultural practices and fire-management knowledge among Indigenous communities.

-3. Accelerating excellence in wildland fire innovation and resilience
+Accelerating excellence in wildland fire innovation and resilience – Call for applications CLOSED

 WRFI will invest $11.75 million over 5 years to establish a national Centre of Excellence with a focus on accelerating the uptake of innovations in technology, enhancing knowledge mobilization, and supporting Indigenous fire science and cultural use of fire.

-A call for proposals is planned for summer 2024 with an expected launch of a centre by fall 2024.
+A call for applicationss was launched in summer 2024 with an expected launch of a centre by spring 2025.

 Contact us